 The manufacturing hardware accelerator is designed for startups based anywhere in the U.S. that have already developed a fully functional prototype and identified its customer market.
 Hardware and physical product startups with innovations geared towards businesses or consumers that include electronics, plastics, enclosures, mechanisms, and or machines are encouraged to apply.

 Accepted cohort teams will have access to valuable programming, mentorship, and networking opportunities over the course of the 8-month program.
-The cohort gathers virtually two weekdays each month for a focused workshop and will gather in Ithaca, NY approximately three times during the program for immersive experiences and manufacturing tours.
-Each startup is required to meet with their assigned mentor for one hour each month and additional ecosystem events, networking opportunities and training sessions will be available, but are not required.
+The cohort gathers virtually three weekdays each month for a focused workshop.
+The cohort will gather in Ithaca, NY, and participate in person for one week during the program for immersive experiences and manufacturing tours.
+Each startup is required to meet with their assigned mentor for one hour each month, and additional ecosystem events, networking opportunities, and training sessions will be available but are not required.

 Manufacturing consulting